-The Residency Program in Diagnostic Radiology is designed to provide an optimal, state-of-the-art environment in which our residents learn the diversities of diagnostic radiology at Yale New Haven Hospital.
+The Residency Programs are designed to provide an optimal, state-of-the-art environment in which our residents learn the diversities of diagnostic and interventional radiology at our numerous imaging facilities.
 Resident education is guided by the most renowned faculty, who are dedicated to providing preceptorship in image interpretation, clinical problem solving, performance of procedures, teaching and consultation.

-Our residents have exposure to a variety of research opportunities including the state-of art Magnetic Resonance Research Center and the Yale PET Research Center, which includes a medical cyclotron, radiochemistry laboratories and animal imaging resources.
+Our residents have exposure to a variety of research opportunities including the state-of art Magnetic Resonance Research Center, the Interventional Oncology Lab and the Yale PET Research Center, which includes a medical cyclotron, radiochemistry laboratories and animal imaging resources.